Jagiroad Dry Fish Market: Location

 It is close to the Jagiroad railway station, making it easy for vendors from places like Dimapur, Shillong, Agartala & Siliguri to do business there.
 The location is situated at a distance of approximately 50 km from Guwahati.

 Product

 Jagiroad is known as the hub for fish culture, hatching, and production in Assam.
 This market receives a variety of fish from across India, including both sea fish and freshwater fish such as barb fish (puthi maas), bamla, and misa etc. The dried fish products available are either sun-dried or smoked.

 Vendors in the market also offer over hundred types of dried fish, including popular ones like Goroi maas (Channa punctatus), Ari maas (Aorichthys seenghala), Puthi maas (Puntius siphore), and Rohu (Labeo rohita).

-The fish are preserved by drying them in the sun, a traditional method that uses wind and sunlight to remove moisture.
-This old technique helps keep the fish's quality and gives it a special flavor and texture that people really like.
+Sun-drying is a traditional preservation method that utilizes wind and solar exposure to remove moisture from fish.
+This process maintains product quality while establishing a distinct flavor and texture profile.

 The process of dried fish includes several steps: drying, sorting, packaging, wholesaling, retailing, storing, and transporting.